 Where required or believed by the Company to be warranted, the Company takes action at its travel plazas to correct the effects on the environment of prior disposal practices or releases of chemical or petroleum substances by the Company or other parties.
-At December 31, 2011, the Company had a reserve for environmental matters of \$415.
-At December 31, 2010, a reserve was deemed not necessary based on then existing facts and circumstances.
+At December 31, 2012 and 2011, the Company had a reserve for environmental matters of \$750 and \$415, respectively.
 The Company accrues for environmental remediation expenses based upon initial estimates obtained from contractors engaged to perform the remediation work as required by federal, state and local authorities.
 It is often difficult to predict the extent and the cost of environmental remediation until work has commenced and the full scope of the contamination determined.
 Accruals are periodically evaluated and updated as information regarding the nature of the clean up work is obtained.
 In light of the Company's business and the quantity of petroleum products that it handles, there can be no assurance that currently unidentified hazardous substance contamination does not exist or that liability will not be imposed in the future in materially different amounts than those the Company has recorded.
 See Note (2) for a discussion of its accounting policies relating to environmental matters.

 In May 2010, the California Attorney General filed a litigation on behalf of the California State Water Resources Control Board against various defendants, including the Company, in the Superior Court of California for Alameda County seeking unspecified civil penalties and injunctive relief for alleged violations of underground storage tank laws and regulations at various facilities, including the Company's, operated by TA in Kern and Merced counties.
 On July 26, 2010, the California Attorney General voluntarily dismissed this litigation against the Company and the other named defendants, and on September 2, 2010, refiled its complaint against the same defendants in the Superior Court of California for Merced County, seeking unspecified civil penalties and injunctive relief.
 The parties are presently engaged in discovery and the court has not yet set a date for a trial.
-On March 20, 2012, the Attorney General made an offer to settle this litigation.
-The Company disagrees with the Attorney General's allegations and intends to continue to defend this lawsuit.
-The Company has recorded an accrual for this matter of its best estimate of the contingent loss based on certain potential expected outcomes with information available to the company.
+The Company has denied the material allegations in the complaint and asserted various affirmative defenses.
+The Company disagrees with the Attorney General's allegations and it intends to defend this lawsuit if a settlement is not reached.
+The Company has accrued an estimated loss for this matter, and believes that the additional amount of loss it may realize, if any, upon the ultimate resolution of this matter in excess of the amount it has accrued will not be material.

-In addition to the legal proceedings referenced above, the Company is involved from time to time in various other legal and administrative proceedings, including tax audits, and threatened legal and administrative proceedings incidental to the ordinary course of business, none of which is expected, individually or in the aggregate, to have a material adverse effect on the Company's business, financial condition, results of operations or cash flows.
+In addition to the legal proceeding referenced above, the Company is involved from time to time in various other legal and administrative proceedings, including tax audits, and threatened legal and administrative proceedings incidental to the ordinary course of business, none of which is expected, individually or in the aggregate, to have a material adverse effect on the Company's business, financial condition, results of operations or cash flows.